 Adult ticket (18 to 64 years): 25 Euros

 Student ticket (18 to 64, with student ID): 18 Euros

 Child ticket (up to 17 years): 11 Euros

-Why people visit the Irish Whiskey Museum
+Why visit Irish Whiskey Museum

 It is the biggest Whiskey Museum in the world and the only Irish Whiskey Museum.